Agnes Wold: Advocacy for women in academia

-In 1997, Wold, together with Christine Wennerås, published 'Nepotism and Sexism in Peer-Review' in Nature which examined discrimination in peer-reviews of postdoctoral research awards at the Swedish Medical Research Council.
-The report scientifically showed that women needed significantly better academic credentials than men in order to succeed in applications for services and research grants.
+In 1997, Wold, together with Christine Wennerås, published "Nepotism and Sexism in Peer-Review" in Nature which examined discrimination in peer-reviews of postdoctoral research awards at the Swedish Medical Research Council.
+The report scientifically showed that women needed significantly better academic credentials than men to succeed in applications for services and research grants.
 Wold was previously chairperson of the Kvinnliga akademikers förening (Association of Women Academics).

 Media appearances

 Wold is a regular contributor to Swedish newspapers, Twitter, television and radio shows especially regarding infectious disease, allergy and women in science.
-During the COVID-19 pandemic, she has become a regular source of practical advice for the general public.
+During the COVID-19 pandemic, she became a regular source of practical advice for the general public.